8 Ways You Can Literally Lose Weight in Your Sleep

 Sleep in complete darkness

 In addition to turning off your devices, consider blackout curtains or shades for your bedroom.
 When the sun goes down, your body starts to produce melatonin, which makes you feel sleepy and also helps to regulate your circadian rhythms.
 But studies have shown that both indoor lights and even dim light (like that from streetlights) can delay the onset of melatonin production and lead to weight gain.
 When that happens, you might also be losing out on the production of calorie-burning brown fat, according to a study published in the Journal of Pineal Research.
 “Melatonin is critical in the regulation of metabolism in our bodies, and increased melatonin has been shown to increase brown fat…and in some studies, improve blood lipid levels and fasting insulin levels,” explains Dr. Nusbaum.
 He notes that any potential weight loss would likely be minimal, but when you’re trying to shed pounds every little bit counts.
+(Considering trying a sleep aid?
+Find out if melatonin gummies really work.)

 Working out helps to increase your metabolism all day—and all night—long.
 That’s because muscle burns more calories than fat does, even when you’re resting.
 If you’re having trouble fitting in your gym time early in the day, nighttime workouts are fine unless you have insomnia, in which case you should avoid exercise for four hours before bedtime).
 A National Sleep Foundation survey found that 83 percent of people who exercised at any time of the day slept better at night.
 If you’re having trouble shedding those last few pounds, try one of these 17 tricks to get over a weight-loss plateau.